drkrillo/docs/creator/sdk7/publishing/publishing.md

 * **navmapThumbnail**: An image that represents your scene.
 This is displayed on the teleport popup.
 The image should be a _.png_ or _.jpg_ image of a recommended size of _228x160_ pixels.
 * **Parcels**: The coordinates of the parcels that will be occupied by your scene
 * **Base**: The coordinates of the parcel that will be considered the \[0,0] coordinate of the scene.
 If your scene has multiple parcels, it should be the bottom-left (South-West) parcel.
-* **spawnPoints**: A set of coordinates inside the scene (relative to the scene's base parcel) where players spawn into.
-By default players spawn onto the _0,0,0_ location of the scene (bottom-left corner).
-Use this to start out in a specific location, set a region to prevent players from overlapping with each other when they first appear.
+* **spawnPoints**: A set of coordinates inside the scene (relative to the scene's base parcel) where players spawn.
+By default players spawn at the _0,0,0_ location of the scene (bottom-left corner).
+Use this to start players in a specific location, or set a region to prevent players from overlapping with each other when they first appear.
 * **tags**: A set of tags that describe your scene.
-These are used to help players and users explore Decentraland in a better way since they are able to find the content that they may be interested in.
+These help players explore Decentraland by making it easier to find content they're interested in.
 [See the list of available tags](../sdk7/projects/scene-metadata.md#tags).
 * **rating**: This is used to classify the content of your scene based on its appropriateness for different age groups (`T` for Teens or `A` for Adults).
 It helps in filtering content for players.

 {% hint style="warning" %}